Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-interacting.rst

 .. note::

-    It is recommended to invoke the non-state-mutative functions on the ``proxy`` and not on the ``implementation`` in production.
+    While for testings it can be convenient to invoke these functions on the ``implementation`` contract, you should always invoke them on the ``proxy`` contract in production.
     When the protocol is upgraded, the ``implementation`` address becomes invalid, you would need to update your production product to the new ``implementation`` address.

 .. _balanceCCD: